Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: summary and discussion

-In this paper, we focus only classical systems.
+In this paper, we focus only on classical systems.
 Generalization to quantum systems is straight forward: We may add higher terms in $\phi_A$ such as $(\phi^b_A)^2\phi^a_A\phi^a_R$, and take into account the Bose and Fermi statistics.
+This symmetry breaking pattern of $SU(2) \times U(1)\to U(1)$ is a similar to the spinor BEC, where the symmetry breaking pattern is $SO(3)\times U(1)\to U(1)$~\cite{RevModPhys.85.1191, KAWAGUCHI2012253}.
+It is interesting that this driven dissipative condensate and type-B NG modes discussed in this paper is observed in open quantum systems.

-Our approach can apply to the spontaneous breaking of spacetime symmetries, although our result in this paper is limited to that of internal symmetry, although the situation will be more complicated.
-Even in the Hamiltonian system, the general counting rule and dispersion relation of their NG modes have not been well-known.
+Our approach can apply to the spontaneous breaking of spacetime symmetries, although our result in this paper is limited to that of internal symmetry.
+Even in the Hamiltonian system, the general counting rule and dispersion relation of their NG modes have not been well-understood.
 An interesting example in a dissipative system is discussed in the active hydrodynamics, where energy and momentum are not conserved, but equations of motion respect spacetime translational and rotational symmetries~\cite{PhysRevLett.75.4326, PhysRevE.58.4828}.
 In this situation, the velocity fields is the order parameter and it breaks the rotational symmetry.
 For $d$-spatial dimensions, there appear $d-2$ diffusive (shear) modes, and one propagating sound mode.
 This sound mode caused by the mixing between longitudinal NG mode and the hydrodynamic mode associated with the number conservation~\cite{PhysRevLett.75.4326, PhysRevE.58.4828}.
 The mixing of hydrodynamic mode can change the dispersion relation.